Ahhgust/STRaitRazor/README.md

 Str8rzr 3.0 is written in C/C++ with multithreading support using the pthreads library.
 This new release couples a new search strategy (see algorithm) coupled with a complete redesign of the code-base used to identify short tandem repeats (STRs).
 This code base is (ostensibly) portable, and has been rigorously tested in Windows, Mac, and Unix environments, though the excel workbooks used to analyze the STRs only work with Microsoft Excel and are unlikely to function in your typical linux installation (but see Wine; https://www.winehq.org/).

 Quick start:
-Pick the pre-compiled binary version of str8 that is appropriate to your operating system, and run it as:
+Pick the pre-compiled binary version of str8 that is appropriate to your operating system (i.e., str8.exe for windows, str8 for everything else), and run it as:

 	str8 -c configFile fastqfile > allsequences.txt